pandoc-ext/fonts-and-alignment/test/input.md

 ### Color Mixing

-The filter natively supports LaTeX's `xcolor` percentage mixing syntax, allowing you to tint or shade colors on the fly.
-This translates perfectly into both PDF outputs and HTML outputs (using the modern CSS `color-mix()` function).
+The filter natively supports LaTeX's `xcolor` percentage mixing syntax, allowing you to tint, shade or mix colors on the fly.
+This translates perfectly into both PDF and HTML outputs.^[For HTML the modern CSS `color-mix()` function is used.]

 The mixing syntax uses the exclamation mark (`!`) to separate values: